The best stylus for iPads and iPhones in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

 Our first section features the best styluses for iPads only.
-However, if you're looking for a stylus that works on the iPhone as well, then scroll down to number 6, and you'll find some great styluses that work with both devices.
+However, if you're looking for a stylus that works on the iPhone as well, then scroll down and you'll find a couple of great styluses that work with either iPhone or iPad.

-The best iPad stylus overall (for newer iPads)
+The best iPad stylus overall (for the latest iPads)

 Specifications